 However using spoons may take a chunk of your time if you are cooking on a large scale, so you might want to opt for a better option.

 Improvising with water bottles

 Instead of disposing that empty bottle of table water into the thrash, it can be used for measurement purposes when scales are not available.
-Most table water bottles come in different sizes and shapes, however you should be less concerned about the shape and more concerned with the volume.
-You can easily figure out volumes on the table water label, they are usually in militiliters (ml) and liters.
+Most table water bottles come in different sizes and shapes, however, you should be less concerned about the shape and more concerned with the volume.
+You can easily figure out volumes on the table water label, they are usually in milliliters (ml) and liters.
 If you happen to have a small empty 500 ml table water bottle and you need to add 2 liters of milk into your mix, you know you have to pour 4 bottles of 500 ml each.

 However if you have cups at your disposal, bear in mind that cups vary in volume too.